camronh/Lottery-Tutorial/PART2.md

 The Airnode xpub for this mnemonic is: xpub6BmYykrmWHAhSFk... # The Xpub of our wallet
 ```

-We will be using the mnemonic and Airnode address (Public Address).
+We'll be using the mnemonic and Airnode address (Public Address).
 Lets add our mnemonic to the `.env` file so that we can use it safely:

 ```bash
 MNEMONIC="{PASTE 12-WORD MNEMONIC PHRASE HERE}"
 ```

-Next, we will configure Hardhat to use the Goerli network and our mnemonic.
-Inside the `networks` object in our `hardhat.config.js` file, modify the `module.exports`:
+Next, we'll configure Hardhat to use the Goerli network and our mnemonic.
+Inside the `networks` object in our `hardhat.config.js` file, modify the `module.exports` to add a network entry:

 ```js
 module.exports = {